 2.6 Applicants who will not commence their course in the upcoming academic year - applicants holding offers for deferred entry will be considered for a bursary in the year they start their course and not in the year of their course application.

 3.1 Applications will be reviewed on a regular basis throughout the year by the MBA Scholarship Committee.
-All scholarship applications will be assessed rigorously against a set of standard criteria and applicants applying for the scholarship must pass a rigorous selection and a transparent evaluation process which includes a written essay as well as an interview conducted by the members of the MBA Scholarship Committee, which will assess motivation and contribution to the cohort.
+All scholarship applications will be assessed rigorously against a set of standard criteria and applicants applying for the scholarship must pass a rigourous selection and a transparent evaluation process which includes a written essay as well as an interview conducted by the members of the MBA Scholarship Committee, which will assess motivation and contribution to the cohort.

 3.2 The MBA Scholarship Committee will be responsible for initiating and managing the communication with the applicants, alongside the marketing team.
 They will be screening and assessing the applications, and submit their recommendation to the committee.
 The committee will be responsible for producing a final list for eligible awardees.